Society for Renaissance Art History

 The Society for Renaissance Art History, founded in 2005, is fueled by the study and research of the art of Renaissance history in mainly Italy and Northern Europe.
 This organization, which was founded by Dr. Liana de Girolami Cheney and Dr. Norman Land, holds business meetings, socialize with the South-Central Renaissance Conference.

-For further conference information, contact the SRAH program chair: John Mercer, Northeastern State University.
+For further conference information, contact the SRAH program chair: Pat Garcia, the University of Texas at Austin.

 Program participants are required to join SCRC and are encouraged to submit publication-length versions of their papers to the SCRC journal, Explorations in Renaissance Culture.
 Shorter papers (up to 3,000 words) are invited for submission to the SCRC newsletter, Discoveries.

 A limited number of graduate travel fellowships are available; graduate students presenting a paper at the conference may apply to the program chair for travel assistance (maximum $300).
 Complete essays must be submitted electronically by February 1 to be eligible for consideration.
 See the graduate travel fellowships page for instructions on how to apply.